 Whether you recognize it or not, most people are highly motivated by appearances and feelings.
 That’s why beautiful interior details make such a difference in a home . . . as long as you pull those details off correctly, that is.
 Wainscoting is a classic case in point.
 It’s an age-old decorative wall treatment that uses wood rails and panels to add visual interest to the bottom half of interior walls.
 Wainscoting has no practical purpose, but it’s still important because it looks so good.
 The trick, as far as I’m concerned, is to make wainscoting happen in your home on a reasonable budget and without the need for highly skilled trades people.
-That’s the kind of thing this article will help you figure out.
+That’s the kind of thing this article will help you accomplish.

 How to Install Wainscoting: Three Different Approaches

 - The Quick, Cheap and Flimsy Wainscoting Approach: This involves the common short cut of applying thin strips of trim directly to walls, creating the illusion of wainscoting panels as the trim sits on the drywall.
-I figure the world already has too much of this wainscoting-wannabe stuff, so I’m not even going to talk about it.
+I figure the world already has too much of this wainscoting-wannabe stuff, so I’m not even going to talk about it here.

 - The Custom-Made Wainscoting Approach: Another option is to build and install one-of-a-kind, custom-made wainscoting.
-Results here can be great, but the outcome depends on skills.
+Results here can be great, but the outcome depends on skill.
 This is the approach I usually take when I build wainscoting, but it’s not for everyone.

 Want to install wainscoting on the walls of a staircase?
 Click here for a real-world video tour of an installation that I documented in a classic, century-old house.